 Throughout my growing up years I identified as a Christian.
-Though I was far from perfect (obviously), I lived the life of a “good girl,” even by typical Christian standards.
-“Christianity” was my life.
-This was the case so much so that I was ready to live (and die) in a foreign land as a missionary.
+While I was far from perfect (obviously), I lived the life of a “good girl.”
+Christianity was, in many ways, my life.

-Fast forward to my 20’s…I went to BIOLA (the Bible Institute of Los Angeles) and continued to pursue the idea of missionary work.
-In the meantime, I met a wonderful godly man.
-As time went on, it appeared more prudent to follow him wherever God led, rather than tightly cling to my childhood dreams of adventure.
+Fast forward to my 20’s…I went to BIOLA (the Bible Institute of Los Angeles) to pursue the idea of missionary work.
+And I met a wonderful godly man while I was at it.

 Soon into marriage, opportunities opened up for Luke to do pastoral ministry.
 Thus began our many years of ministry together.
-Except one thing was not quite right.
+Except one major thing was not quite right.
 I was not a genuine Christian.
 I certainly thought I was, and so did everyone else.
-But as I look back now, I am certain, I was not.

 Everything changed during a Good Friday service in 2007.
 We were invited to write our sins down on a small piece of paper before nailing them to a cross.
 As the pen met the paper, my eyes were opened.
 The depths of my sin and the reality of my separation from God became evident.
-For the first time, I truly understood that I, Heather Pace, needed the payment that Jesus took care of for me, on that cross.
+For the first time, I truly understood that I, Heather Pace, needed the payment that Jesus took care of on that cross.
 After years of looking like a Christian, talking like a Christian, and doing ministry as a pastor’s wife, I finally was able to turn from my sin in genuine repentance and faith.
 I finally was a Christian.